Pedro Pascal’s 'Merge Mansion' Ads Actually Make Total Sense

 “Welcome to my mansion!”
 Pedro Pascal jokes, before waving me over to the red velvet armchair set up next to him.
-No, the Last Of Us actor doesn’t live at the Paramour Estate, but he seems right at home seated in what’s been transformed into a gilded parlor to immerse you in the universe of mobile game Merge Mansion.
+No, the Last Of Us actor doesn’t live at the Paramour Estate, but he seems right at home seated in what’s been transformed into a gilded parlor to immerse you in the universe of Merge Mansion.

-To celebrate Merge Mansion’s newest update, which has players entering the Boulton family mansion for the first time, publisher Metacore has turned the Spanish-style venue into an escape room-like experience that takes you from the study to the ballroom and beyond as you decipher clues.
+To celebrate the mobile game's newest update, which has players entering the Boulton family mansion for the first time, publisher Metacore has turned the Spanish-style venue into an escape room-like experience that takes you from the study to the ballroom and beyond as you decipher clues.
 It’s also a live-action production with actors playing in-game characters like protagonist Maddie, strobe lights and fog, and at one point, you’re crawling through a false fireplace.
 As I recount the experience to Pascal, his eyes light up.
 “Going into one room, and the safe opening, and putting the knife in the bust, and the money coming out of the chimney, and then going down in the kitchen.
 And the pies,” he smiles, as if salivating on the hopeberry pies that were brought to life from the game.
 “It's just delicious.”

 Advertisement